 Old Erie Canal Lock 62 is tucked just far enough off the beaten path that many do not realize it’s just over the hill behind Pittsford Plaza.

-Brickyard Trail at Frankel Nature Park
+Brickyard Trail at Sandra L. Frankel Nature Park

 There are nature paths in Meridian Centre Park & an arboretum in the western part of the park with plantings and wooden arches.